simon-ritchie/apysc/docstring_markdowns/apysc/_lint_and_doc/lint_and_doc_hash_util.md

 **[Returns]**

 - `result`: bool
-  - If a specified module has been updated then True will be returned.
+  - If a specified module is changing, this interface returns True.

 ## `read_saved_hash` function docstring